-Unfortunately avoiding UV damage isn't always as simple as "my moisturizer has SPF 15."
-To help you avoid the risks of too much exposure, we turned to dermatologist Dr. Susan Van Dyke and the American Society for Dermatologic Surgery (ASDS) to bring you these 7 facts about proper sun protection:
+You may think avoiding UV damage is always as simple as "my moisturizer has SPF 15," but there's far more to it than that.
+To help you avoid the risks of too much exposure, we turned to dermatologist Dr. Susan Van Dyke and the American Society for Dermatologic Surgery (ASDS) to bring you these seven facts about proper sun protection:

-"Sunscreen is not 100% even in the best of cases (applying an ounce every 2 hours and after swimming)," warns Dr. Van Dyke.
-"Realistically speaking few of us follow guidelines perfectly.
-If you really want to save your skin, the best approach is to use sunscreen, cover up (hats, sunglasses, SPF clothing) and seek shade."
+5. It’s not a free pass to suntan all day"Sunscreen is not 100% even in the best of cases," warns Dr. Van Dyke.
+"Realistically speaking, few of us follow guidelines perfectly.
+If you really want to save your skin, the best approach is to use sunscreen, cover up (hats, sunglasses, SPF clothing), and seek shade."

-“Less than an SPF of 15 will not protect you from the cancer causing side effects of sun exposure,” says Dr. Van Dyke.
+6. Tanning oil with SPF 10 doesn’t count“Less than an SPF of 15 doesn't protect you from the cancer-causing side effects of sun exposure,” says Dr. Van Dyke.